alexofficial/CROPro/README.md

  > - Good to know!
 When cropping with CROPro for a `negative` patient, CROPro uses the slices for which there is prostate gland segmentation.
 Further, it will exclude slices depending on the size of the segmentation (e.g., very small segmentation areas are not considered).

 ### **_Why crop only slices with tumor ?_**
-- In this implementation, the mains reason of cropping slices with lesions was to use them for training the AI model and to test image-level classifcation (e.g., AUC at the image level).
+- In this implementation, the main reasons of cropping slices with lesions were to use them for training the AI model and to test image-level classification (e.g., image-level AUC).

 ### **_Why to crop a positive patient as being a negative or unknown patient ?_**

-- In a scenario where the health status (condition) of the patient (negative="healthy" or positive=malignant) is not given.
-The goal would be to crop and test all slices of a patient for which we have segmentation (e.g., AI or human segmentation), as some of the slices may have lesions.
-Therefore, when cropping for a negative patient, the prostate segmentation mask is used.
-Similarly, if we had no information about the patient, i.e., a patient with unknown health status, both use the prostate segmentation and have the same function.
-However, in a real example, the patient's health status is unknown.
-Therefore, we added the `unknown` patient status to distinguish it from the `negative` patient status.
+ - In a scenario where the patient's health status (negative="healthy" or positive=malignant) is not given.
+The goal would be to crop and test all slices of a patient for which segmentations are available (e.g., AI or human segmentation) `since some of the slices may have lesions.`
+ - In the case of a negative patient, the prostate segmentation mask is used.
+If no information is available about the patient, i.e., in the case of a patient with unknown health status, prostate segmentation is also used to crop all slices.
+This means that prostate segmentation is used for both negative and unknown patient's health status.
+Although both have the same function, in a real example the patient's health status is unknown.
+Therefore, it is important to separate the two so that the 'unknown' patient status can be distinguished from the 'negative' patient status.
 ----